This week, we caught up with our founder, Brendan Murdock, to share his story and his ethos for a balanced life.

 What is your morning routine?

-My morning routine is getting up at 6.30am, switching on BBC Radio 4 and then make myself a filtered Monmouth coffee.
-I like to take 15-20 minutes in our living room, which has a nice glass wall view of our courtyard garden, to gather my thoughts; I enjoy that daily solitude.
-Breakfast is probably my favourite meal of the day.
-Most of the time I have muesli with lots of fresh fruit, yoghurt and Greek honey.
-I usually try to make a gym glass which is round the corner from my home in Shoreditch.
-I dash out around 7.15am, as I find if I do exercise or an activity, my day is much more productive and focused.
+I get up at 6:30, switch on BBC Radio 4 and then make myself a coffee.
+I like to take a few minutes in our living room, which has a nice window view into our courtyard garden, to gather my thoughts.
+I enjoy daily solitude.
+Breakfast is probably my favourite meal of the day, and most of the time, I have muesli with lots of fresh fruit, yoghurt and honey.
+I usually try to catch a gym class around the corner from my home in Shoreditch at 7:15.
+If I do exercise or activity in the morning, my day is much more productive and focused.

 When are you most energised in the day?

-As long as I work out in some way early in the morning, then I know my mornings will be productive.
-Indoor cycling is a really good way to energise me and it leaves me with good feelings and thoughts!
-I guess it’s the release of endorphins and blood circulation that gives me a happy high.
-I know the days I do that I’ll be pretty focused.
-Also with summer months I’ve replaced some spin classes for tennis.
+As long as I work out in some way early in the morning, then I know my day will be productive.
+Indoor cycling is a really good way to energise me, and it leaves me feeling good.
+The release of endorphins and blood circulation gives me a happy high, so the days I do that will be pretty focused.
+In the summer months, I’ve replaced some spin classes for tennis.

 What do you snack on during the day?

-I try to keep my energy levels up with a some boiled egg or an anatomē protein shake after I’ve been to the gym.
-Having had my own nutritionist educate me on snacking, I've been adding flavoursome organic spices to the drinks, so it really seems get me to lunch time.
+I try to keep my energy levels up with a boiled egg or protein shake after going to the gym.
+Having had my own nutritionist educate me on snacking, I’ve been adding flavoursome organic spices to the drinks, which seems to tide me over until lunchtime.

 How do you relax?

-My dog Dodger brings a lot of happiness to my life, my partner and I enjoy our walks with him.
-I’m lucky enough that I can take him to work and most of my meetings - he’s a very faithful friend.
-In fact, I think he’s a little like a therapy dog, any trouble in the day he’s there to be stroked.
+My dog Dodger brings a lot of happiness to my life – my partner and I really enjoy taking walks with him to relax.
+I’m lucky enough that I can take him to work and most of my meetings.
+He’s a very faithful friend.
+In fact, I think he’s a little like a therapy dog.
+Any trouble in the day, he’s there and ready to be cuddled.

-We went to Naples early summer which was rather inspiring.
-You often forget the skill of the Italian craftsmen, many Naples buildings are remarkable and blend other architectural styles.
-It's rather special that you can take a boat to Capri too.
-Once you get past the busy crowds it’s pretty tranquil with beautiful waters to swim in.
+We went to Naples the summer before the first lockdown, which was rather inspiring.
+It really highlighted the skills of the Italian craftsmen.
+Many buildings in Naples are remarkable and blend other architectural styles.
+It’s rather special that you can take a boat to Capri as well.
+Once you get past the busy crowds, it’s pretty tranquil with beautiful waters to swim in.

-I like the kitchen in my country cottage.
-You can sit there for hours, with the doors wide open, taking in the garden which seems to be quite the nesting sanctuary for birds.
+I love the kitchen in my country cottage.
+You can sit there for hours with the doors wide open, taking in the garden, which is quite the nesting sanctuary for birds.
 I’m guessing that’s typical of most country gardens, but I like to think we are doing something special to draw them in.

-I’m lucky enough that I can escape most weekends to rural Suffolk, so a few weekends a month being able to walk the bridle paths and get down to the beach with my dog and partner is rejuvenating.
-If I go abroad I’ll usually pick a coastal city.
-For instance, Naples was a city of chaos but a real beauty.
-I’m keen to make Copenhagen and Vienna my next trips after I get to New York later this summer.
+I’m lucky enough that I can escape to Suffolk most weekends.
+A few weekends a month, I’m able to walk the bridle paths and get down to the beach with my dog and partner, which is rejuvenating.
+If I go abroad, I’ll usually pick a coastal city.
+I’m keen to visit Copenhagen and Vienna when I can.

 Weekend food indulgence?

 Bread and wine.
-For the most part I try not to eat bread during the week… but nothing is better than the taste of fresh bread on a Saturday.
-With wine, I’ve been cutting back during the week, so there’s less of opening a bottle when I get home.
-This makes me appreciate it more when I indulge at the weekend.
+For the most part, I try not to eat bread during the week, but nothing is better than the taste of fresh bread on a Saturday.
+I’ve been cutting back on wine during the week, too, which makes me appreciate it more when I indulge on the weekend.

-I enjoy rustic relaxed food, where the ingredients shine for themselves.
-Obviously, late summer we have abundant ingredients.
+I enjoy rustic, relaxed food where the ingredients shine for themselves, especially in late summer, we have abundant ingredients.
 I am particularly looking forward to figs and tomatoes from our garden.
-Figs with delicious Parma ham or baked with ricotta cheese… mmm delicious…
+Figs with delicious Parma ham or baked with ricotta cheese.

-Role models, do you have any and how do they inspire you?
+Do you have any heroes, and how do they inspire you?

-I think a variety of people, but really surrounding yourself with good people that have ambitions that isn’t just built on material success.
-I am inspired by friends that are creating things or finding ways to realise their talents.
+Really surrounding myself with good people that have ambitions built on more material success is very inspiring.
+I’m especially inspired by friends that are creating things or finding ways to realise their talents.